Sam Smith: 2012–2016: In the Lonely Hour

 On 8 September 2015, Smith and Jimmy Napes confirmed that they had composed "Writing's on the Wall", the theme song to Spectre, the 24th James Bond film.
 The song was released on 25 September 2015 and became the first James Bond theme to reach number one in the UK.
 On 19 October, Smith was presented with two Guinness World Records—one for recording the first James Bond theme song to go to number one in the UK and another for scoring the most consecutive weeks in the UK top 10 by a debut album, for In the Lonely Hour.

-At the 73rd Golden Globe Awards on 10 January 2016, they received the Award for Best Original Song for "Writing's on the Wall".
+At the 73rd Golden Globes on 10 January 2016, they received the Award for Best Original Song for "Writing's on the Wall".
 On 14 January, the song earned Smith an Academy Award nomination for Best Original Song.
-In the nominations for the 2016 Brit Awards announced on 14 January, the song was among the nominees for Best British Video.
+In the nominations for the Brit Awards 2016 announced on 14 January, the song was among the nominees for Best British Video.
 Smith performed "Writing's on the Wall" at the Academy Awards on 28 February and, along with Napes, collected the prize for Best Original Song.
-In their acceptance speech, Smith referenced an article by Ian McKellen published before the awards ceremony that claimed no openly gay man had won an Oscar for Best Actor; Smith misquoted McKellen as saying that no gay man in general had won an Oscar.
+In their acceptance speech, Smith referenced an article by actor Ian McKellen published before the awards ceremony that claimed no openly gay man had won an Oscar for Best Actor; Smith misquoted McKellen as saying that no gay man in general had won an Oscar.
 This was quickly discredited by openly gay recipient Dustin Lance Black, but McKellen mentioned that the error "doesn't detract" from Smith's achievement.